Ontological Primitives

 However, this framework deliberately excludes polling or schedule-based autonomy.
 The classes here describe relational autonomy — autonomy that emerges from an agent's position in the organizational network — not temporal autonomy driven by a cron job or heartbeat.
 A scheduled agent can run inside any class from 2 upward.
 It doesn't change the class.

-The progression tracks three shifts: what the AI is — from foundational engine, to situated participant, to operational core; where it sits — from outside, to inside, to coextensive with the boundary; and what emerges — autonomy is not designed in, it's demanded by position.
-Place an agent at a boundary and it must act independently.
-Make it the core and it must self-coordinate.
-The architecture creates the autonomy.
+The progression tracks three shifts: what the AI is — from foundational engine, to situated participant, to operational core; where it sits — from outside, to inside, to coextensive with the boundary; and what is required — autonomy is not spontaneous, it's granted to meet the demands of position.
+Place an agent at a boundary and it needs to act independently.
+Make it the core and it needs to self-coordinate.
+The architecture tells you where autonomy is needed; humans choose to grant it.

 Prepared by Alex Collet & Akhil Aryanv9 · February 2026